lucasscharenbroch/personal-site/content/blog/lazy-vs-eager-learning.md

     - This makes it possible to explore complex problems incrementally, which is infeasible in lazy learning
     - The deferral of implementation also makes it possible to reason about especially abstract ideas
 - Long-form materials make it easier to gain a wider, deeper, more high-level understanding
-- Materials often group information together (and point to other materials), make extended exploration easy and likely
+- Materials often group information together (and point to other materials), making extended exploration easy and likely

 And drawbacks.